 Clinicians face significant challenges in making care decisions for extremely preterm infants.
 They make decisions about individual patients based on particular situations and using the best available information at the time.

 The NICHD NRN, supported through the NICHD’s Pregnancy and Perinatology Branch, was established in 1986 to improve the care and outcomes of neonates, especially very-low-birth weight infants in neonatal intensive care units (NICUs), through research.
-The NRN includes investigators from 16 university-based clinical centers, a Network Data Coordinating Center, and NICHD staff.
+At the time of this publication, the NRN included investigators from 16 university-based clinical centers, a Network Data Coordinating Center, and NICHD staff.

 To address the major problem areas in neonatology, the Network employs randomized controlled trials, other studies, and outcomes research.
 Among these efforts is data collection on the outcomes of extremely preterm infants based on several specific and standardized assessments.
 The information* included here describes the outcomes for infants born at NRN centers between 1998 and 2003, based on specific standardized assessments.